” Direction, Not Intention Determines Your Destination” – Andy Stanley

 Maybe we didn’t have a direction we were moving in so our environment shifted us like a careless wind blowing on a sail.

 And we blame our environment for causing us to move where it wanted us to go.

-We battle our intention with our environment’s intention, but lack the direction to have any say in where we end up.
+We battle our intention with our environment’s

 The Principle Of The Path Completely Shifted How I Thought And Acted